JulioPotier/secupress/readme.txt

 * Fix #166: Various CSS improvements.
 * Fix #171: Scans related to the firewall were always returning a bad status, even if the protections were running.
 * Fix #172: The scan and the protection related to the "Bad request methods" were not accurate.
-* Fix #176: A SQL warning occured if you didn't had logs to delete from 1.0.4, a new IF condition has been added to prevent that.
+* Fix #176: A SQL warning occurred if you didn't had logs to delete from 1.0.4, a new IF condition has been added to prevent that.

 = 1.0.4 =
 * 26 sep 2016